dcarter05/My-Projects/README.md

 ---

 ## 🌱 What I'm Learning
-- Business Systems & Supply Chain Management
+- Business Systems & Stakeholder Management
 - SQL for Data Analysis
 - IT Automation with Python
 - Advanced Data Analytics